Orientation and Registration

 At Orientation and Registration, you'll meet other new Augustana students, get acquainted with your new learning and living environment and meet with an academic advisor.
 At the end of the day, you'll be registered for classes for the fall term.

-Starting in late April, new students who have paid a tuition deposit will receive an Orientation, Registration and Housing packet from Augustana.
+Starting in April, new students who have paid a tuition deposit will receive an Orientation, Registration and Housing packet from Augustana.
 Review the information carefully.
 It includes your student ID number, which you will need to complete several of the steps below.

 (If you are an international student, begin here.)